New Zealand: Demographics

 New Zealand is a predominantly urban country, with % of the population living in urban areas and % in the seven cities with populations exceeding 100,000.
 Auckland, with over 1.4 million residents, is by far the largest city.
 New Zealand cities generally rank highly on international livability measures.
-For instance, in 2016, Auckland was ranked the world's third most liveable city and Wellington the twelfth by the Mercer Quality of Living Survey.
+For instance, in 2024, Auckland was ranked the world's fifth most liveable city and Wellington the fourteenth by the Mercer Quality of Living Survey.

-The median age of the New Zealand population at the 2018 census was 37.4 years, with life expectancy in 2017–2019 being 80.0 years for males and 83.5 years for females.
+The median age of the New Zealand population at the 2023 census was 38.1 years, up from 37.4 years in the 2018 census with life expectancy in 2022–2024 being 80.1 years for males and 83.5 years for females.
 While New Zealand is experiencing sub-replacement fertility, with a total fertility rate of 1.6 in 2020, the fertility rate is above the OECD average.
 By 2050, the median age is projected to rise to 43 years and the percentage of people 60 years of age and older to rise from 18% to 29%.